brightcove/live-streaming-investigation/local-streaming-results.md

 8 seconds | 17.242415 seconds
 10 seconds | 21.237105000000003 seconds

-If we delay opening the browser until three segments have been created, then playback is essentially immediate.
+If we delay opening the browser (Safari/Mac or Safari/iOS) until three segments have been created, then playback is essentially immediate.